-143 There is no place for racism or hatred in our schools.
-We acknowledge the historical, 144 generational and compounding reality of the systems, structures and practices that have created and continue to afford advantages to some groups while perpetuating inequities for others.
-Race,

-145 ethnicity and socioeconomic background inequalities produce unequal opportunities for student 146 eliminate racism, social injustice, disparate discipline and bias, as well as foster equity to provide a catalyst for sustained improvement for students of color and impoverished communities.
+- 136 There is no place for racism or hatred in our schools.
+We acknowledge the historical, - generational and compounding reality of the systems, structures and practices that have created - and continue to afford advantages to some groups while perpetuating inequities for others.
+Race, ethnicity and socioeconomic background inequalities produce unequal opportunities for student success.
+Strong public schools are the great equalizer, and education provides the foundation to change perceptions and attitudes.
+It is imperative that Ohio implement meaningful solutions that eliminate racism, social injustice, disparate discipline and bias, as well as foster equity to provide a catalyst for sustained improvement for students of color and impoverished communities.